 Weighing the Options of Refinancing

-You might be able to bring down your interest rate (sometimes substantially) and reduce your monthly payment amount with your refinanced mortgage.
-You may also be able to "cash out" a portion of your home equity, that you can use to consolidate debt, add on to your home, or finance a vacation.
-With lower interest rates, you may also get the chance to build up home equity faster by switching to a shorter-term loan.
+You may be able to bring down your interest rate (sometimes by a lot) and reduce your monthly payment amount with your refinanced mortgage loan.
+You could also have the option to "cash out" some of the built-up equity in your residence, that you can use to take care of higher interest debts, improve your home, or plan a vacation.
+With lower rates, you might also be able to build your home equity more quickly by moving to a shorter term mortgage.

 Doing the Math

-Another thing about taxes is that if your interest rate is lowered, of course you'll also be reducing the paid interest amount that you'll be able to deduct from your taxes.
-This is another cost that some borrowers take into account.
+Another cost that a borrower may consider is that a reduced rate of interest will reduce the interest amount you will be able to deduct on your federal income taxes.
 Call us at 562 320-0510 to help you do the math.

 Want to know more about refinancing?
 Call us at 562 320-0510.